jmward01/lmplay/README.md

 ### lmp_plotstats
 It is all about the graphs right?
 This will take outputs from different runs and put them all in the same plot files.
 Two basic stats are plotted, accuracy and loss.
-For each of these there are two different kinds of graphs, a regular log plot and a 'norm' plot where the longest run is used as the baseline for the other runs.
-This norm view makes it much easier to compare the performance of different models/runs.
+For each of these there are two different kinds of graphs, a regular log plot and a 'diff' plot where the longest run is used as the baseline for the other runs.
+This diff view makes it much easier to compare the performance of different models/runs.
 The code is implemented in `lmplay.stats.__main__`.

 ## Usage